-I grew up in the country — gardening meant a large plot, plowed and raked, and then planted with long, widely-space rows of vegetables.
+I grew up in the country.
+My family always had a vegetable garden.
+For us, gardening meant a large plot, plowed and raked, then planted with long, widely-space rows of vegetables.
 It also meant weeding and hoeing, weeding and hoeing.
-Gardening was a chore.
+Lots and lots of weeding and hoeing.

 The advantages of this system include reduced workload, less watering, easy weeding (and not much of it), and easy access to your crops.
 This is a great way to learn to grow some of your own food.

-Digging was less fun.
 I spent the afternoon double-digging three patches in our lawn.
 We maneuvered the frames into place, leveled them, and then filled them with rich soil (purchased from a nearby nursery-supply center).
 Finally, we created a grid over each bed using tacks and twine.
-When we were finished, our raised beds looked similar to the one my friends Andrew and Courtney built recently:
+When we were finished, our raised beds looked like orderly grids.

-According to the official site, the ten basic tenets of square-foot gardening are:
+The ten basic tenets of square-foot gardening are:

 - Boxes.
 Build boxes to hold a new soil mix above ground.

 - Care.
-NEVER WALK ON YOUR GROWING SOIL.
+Never walk on your growing soil.
 Tend your garden from the aisles.

 - Water.
 Water by hand from a bucket of sun-warmed water.

 - Harvest.
 When you finish harvesting a square foot, add compost and replant it with a new and different crop.